ViPaolo/Airbnb-Case-Scenario/README.md

 The data sources comes from different csv dataset, at which are included some assumptions and data manipulations, explained in the .pdf file inside the repo.

-The final Tableau flow is:
+The final Tableau flow is found here:
 |[Final Flow](./flow%20airbnb.png)

 And the subsequent main two dashboards where on can wiew the selection of houses and towns according to different metrics.